Local asymptotics of selection models with applications in Bayesian selective inference: Asymptotic posterior distributions

-The degree of departure from uniformity of the marginal posterior density will generally depend on how strong selection bias is, that is how much the selection mechanism alters the distribution of the data under the true parameter, measured through the partial derivatives of $\varphi(\theta)$.
+The degree of departure from uniformity of the marginal posterior density depends on the strength of selection bias, that is, on how much the selection mechanism perturbs the distribution of the data under the true parameter.
+Miscalibration is typically more pronounced under deterministic selection, and less severe for smooth selection functions, such as those arising from carving and randomized selection mechanisms.

-The lack of frequentist calibration can be made more precise in the one-dimensional setting, when the selection function of the Gaussian model is monotonic.
-In such cases, the posterior distribution tends to overstate, under repeated sampling, regions of the parameter space with low selection probability, i.e. it overcompensates selection bias.
-The following result extends Proposition 1 in \cite{handbook}.
+This lack of calibration can be made more precise in the one-dimensional setting when the selection function of the Gaussian model is monotonic.
+This scenario is of major practical interest as it encompasses selection mechanisms that favor large estimated effects.
+In such cases, the posterior distribution tends to overstate, under repeated sampling, regions of the parameter space with low selection probability, i.e. it ``overcompensates'' selection bias, as it leads to underestimation, as opposed to overestimation, of the true effect.
+This result extends Proposition 1 in \cite{handbook}.

 \begin{proposition} Let $Y \sim N(\theta, \sigma^2)$, with $\sigma^2>0$ known, and $p(y)$ a non-constant, increasing, and right-continuous selection function with $\Vert p \Vert_\infty <\infty$.
 Let $\Pi(\theta\mid y)$ be the selective posterior distribution function based on the uniform prior $\pi(\theta) \propto 1$.
 Then,